 There are many articles and at least one guidebook written about this well known area so I won’t repeat any climbing, base jumping, or snow chute ski descent related information here.
 I will tell you a little bit about our trip which we thoroughly enjoyed.

-Liz and I started by spending several days at a home stay in Clyde River while waiting for the others to arrive.
+The two of us started by spending a few days at a home stay in Clyde River while waiting for the others to arrive.
 This worked out very well as we got to know the community.
 This was an important part of our trip and I encourage anyone coming to the area to spend a few days in town.
 Clyde River has about 800 inhabitants, all but about 20 of whom are Inuk.
 It’s about 800 km by air to the nearest major centre, Iqaluit, and 400 km by air to the nearest other towns, Qikiqtarjuaq to the southeast and Pond Inlet to the northwest.

 Now the trip: five of us did a meandering, northwest to southeast ski traverse through the area.
 As usual with our arctic trips, we allowed ourselves about twice as much time as we thought was actually required to go from start to finish.
 Also as usual with our trips we weren’t shy about using chartered, motorized transportation to get us to and from the area of interest.